 By securing feedback from a more diverse group of customers, the Photoshop team was ultimately able to launch an improved feature that is helpful and easy to use for a wide spectrum of users—from novice to expert.

 Inspired?
-You can understand what keeps your most loyal customers engaged with your products with this product adoption template
+You can understand what keeps your most loyal customers engaged with your products with this product adoption template.

 Chico’s, renowned for its high level of customer service in the retail fashion world, needed fast and reliable insights from customers about their online experiences.
-The company was implementing a major technology upgrade to its back-end infrastructure and wanted it to be well-recieved.
+The company was implementing a major technology upgrade to its back-end infrastructure and wanted it to be well-received.

 Making such a large technology investment meant that their online experience had to be as perfect as possible in order to drive enough online sales to deliver a strong payout.